William-Moreno/city_explorer_api/README.md

 **Version**: 1.0.0

 ## Overview
 I build an API server, that provides data for the City Explorer Application.
 It will allow a user to search for a location, present a map of the location's area, and information about the chosen location.
 This will be accomplished using data from APIs the server will fetch and manage.
+Recent search data will persist on the server using postgres database.

 ## Getting Started